What’s the Average Cost to Build a House in Florida?

 While building a home will almost always come with a higher price tag upfront, there are some long-term savings that new construction homeowners enjoy:

-• Energy efficiency: Newly constructed homes are generally more energy efficient than older homes.
-This is partially due to stricter energy regulations, insulated window glazing, and improved insulation in newly built homes.
-Other features like tankless water heaters, solar panels, and smart home devices can help you save on utility bills.
+- Energy efficiency: Newly constructed homes are generally more energy efficient than older homes.
+This is partially due to more strict energy regulations and better insulation and windows in new homes.

 Get started on building your dream home